Watch Comedy In London: Your Ultimate Guide To Stand Up, Sketch, Improv And More

 Weirdos performing at the Museum of Comedy.
 Not being rude, that's the name of the act.
 Image: Museum of Comedy

-Yes, it really is a museum — they've got some of Tommy Cooper's handmade magic tricks and everything.
-Also a pint-sized stage in this 72-seater crypt venue, putting on stand-up, sketch and cabaret.
-God tier comedians like Alexi Sayle and Frank Skinner do WIPs here too.
+Yes, it really is a museum — they've got Tommy Cooper's handmade magic tricks and everything.
+There's also a pint-sized stage in this 72-seater crypt venue, putting on stand-up, sketch and cabaret.
+God-tier comedians like Alexei Sayle and Frank Skinner do WIPs here too.
 Museum of Comedy

 'West End Shows at East End Prices' runs the motto.
-Feast on new acts, established ones, plus non stand-up (think the cerebrally comic Nerd Nite).
-Yes, the venue looks like its been made out of old pallets — what exactly is your problem?
+Feast on new acts as well as established ones.
+This place also home to the London Alcohol-Free Comedy Club.
+And yes, the venue looks like its been made out of old pallets — got a problem with that?
 Backyard Comedy Club

 The Best Comedy Clubs in London: close up of Judi Love